GrailFangs/EversenseNowClient/README.md

 Plugin to allow eversense cgm use with Loop app, and maybe others too.

-It works by using Eversense Now, a dexcom share equivilant.
+It works by using Eversense Now, a dexcom share equivalent.

 Set up an eversense now account and invite it to your main account circle